 You’ve got questions, we’ve got answers.
 Learn more about about those burning questions about composable infrastructure in our FAQ section or ask us something new.

-Liqid uses a PCIe fabric for composable infrastructure and this enables extremely flexible usage of different types of resource (compute, storage, networking, graphics processing) with the lowest possible latency.
+Liqid uses intelligent switching fabrics for composable infrastructure and this enables extremely flexible usage of different types of resource (compute, storage, networking, graphics processing) with the lowest possible latency.

 Liqid Fabric introduces approximately 150 ns latency.

 Liqid's flexible fabric is suited to using high performance and high cost items across multiple physical machines.
 When a use case drives toward massive infrastructure agility or “infrastructure as code,” the practicality of Liqid Composable solution and the Fabric becomes higher.
 The flexibility that a composable fabric can add to existing technology stacks can further extend the life of equipment and reduce the procurement cycles and associated economic burdens.
 Typical use cases for this technology are the following: AI, machine learning, Genomics research and high performance modeling, research and development.